Enter Access Code

 Research Study Summary, Risks, and Benefits

-Thank you for your willingness to participate in this research study.
+Thank you for your interest in participating in this research study.
 Please take a moment to review the following information, and feel free to ask any questions you may have.
 Your participation is entirely voluntary—you may choose to take part or decline, and you are free to withdraw at any time without any consequences.

 This study aims to enhance our understanding of human perception and cognition.
-You will be presented with stimuli containing dots, lines, faces, or gratings and will respond by pressing specific keys on your keyboard.
+You will be presented with stimuli containing dots, lines, faces, or gratings (circles with stripe patterns) and will respond by pressing specific keys on your keyboard.

-These tasks involve everyday cognitive processes and present no known risks.
-While there may be no direct benefit to you, your participation will contribute to scientific research.
+These tasks involve everyday cognitive processes that people routinely engage in, and as such, the study presents no known risks.
+While there may be no direct benefit to you, your participation will contribute to scientific research aimed at furthering our understanding of how the human mind perceives and interprets visual information.

 Duration